kristyly/cse15l-lab-reports/LabReport3.md

 The command I will research is `grep`.
 My working directory is `/technical`.

+### Command 1
 ```
 $ grep -r "<string>" /path-to-directory/
 ```
 To search for a string in a directory and its subdirectories, we can use the command above.
 The output will be the line with the specified string highlighted and its file path.
+I found this command on this [website.](https://www.howtogeek.com/496056/how-to-use-the-grep-command-on-linux/)

 Example 1:
 ```